SteveBeeblebrox/Magma/README.md

   say Lorem Ipsum
 ```
 ## Execute Syntax
 Magama makes it easier to write `execute` commands by providing a Python-like syntax for the command to reduce repetition and improve readability.
 Lines starting with either `align`, `anchored`, `as`, `at`, `facing`, `in`, `positioned`, `rotated`, `store`, `if`, or `unless` start an execute block.
 Execute blocks may be stacked.
-Each instruction in an execute block (indented one more level following it) will recieve all the prior execution blocks prepended to it as wellas the needed `execute` and `run` portions of the command.
-Magma will not prepend unneded/empty execute commands.
+Each instruction in an execute block (indented one more level following it) will receive all the prior execution blocks prepended to it as well as the needed `execute` and `run` portions of the command.
+Magma will not prepend unneeded/empty execute commands.

 ```bash
 fn load: